 The Kouign Amann ice cream was getting great reviews, so that was one.
-But, it was the wax creme caramel with burnt honey I consider one of my best dishes in 2021.
+But, I consider the wax creme caramel with burnt honey one of my best dishes in 2021.

 It was a pleasant surprise, as I'm not usually impressed by flan-type desserts.

-The overall experience led me to add Lutie's to my list of best restaurants in Austin.
+The experience led me to add Lutie's to my list of best restaurants in Austin.

 Civil Goat Coffee